ryta2670/SQL-Project-1/README.md

-# SQL-Projects
+# SQL-Project_1
-projects using SQL
+first project using SQL